 Step 7: Mail your application to USCIS.
 You should include all the documents listed in Step 4 above.

 **USCIS must receive your application within 30 days from the date your OPT request was entered into the SEVIS system by your International Student Advisor or within the 60 days following your program end date, whichever is sooner.
 You are responsible for mailing your application.
 Please see Mailing Addresses to find the appropriate address to use.
 The state should correspond with the address you entered on your I-765 form.

 Approximately 2-3 months (90 days) after USCIS receives your application, you should receive an approval message on the website and an Approval Notice in the mail.
 Approximately 7-10 days after your application is approved, your EAD card should arrive in the mail.
-The USCIS Case Status website will provide the USPS tracking number for the envelope containing your EAD.

 You may only begin working after you have received your EAD card and the start date on the card has been reached.